On this page you will find links to learning that your children will be familiar with.

-You can also keep up with great ideas for learning and see what your friends (and teachers) are up to on our school Facebook page!
 You may also want to visit 'Knowledge Organisers' or 'Newletters' on children's year group pages on the left (or in the drop down tab next to your chosen year group in 'Menu').
-They are great place to revisit learning children have already done and find topics that your children may want to know more about.
+Knowledge Organisers are a great resource to revisit learning children have already done and find topics that your children may want to know more about.

 Nursery and Reception